 b.
-December 31, 2020 entry:
+December 31, 2015 entry:

+General Journal

-General Journal Date Date Account/Explanation PR Debit Credit Loss on impairment.
-Allowance for bond investment impair- ment. (\$422,000 - \$400,000) 22,000 22,000 a.
-Purchase of bonds:
+Date Account/Explanation PR Debit Credit

+Loss on impairment Allowance for bond investment impair- ment 22,000 22,000

 The investment account remains at its current carrying amount and it is offset by the credit balance in the asset valuation allowance account.